Porges/ways-to-play/src/articles/lists/willughby.md

 ---
 # Francis Willughby’s <cite>Book of Games</cite> (1665–70)

-<a href="https://en.wikipedia.org/wiki/Francis_Willughby">Francis Willughby</a>’s <cite>Book of Games</cite> is an unfinished and unpublished manuscript written by the author in the years leading up to his death.
+<a href="https://en.wikipedia.org/wiki/Francis_Willughby">Francis Willughby</a>’s so-called <cite>“Book” of Games</cite> is really an unfinished and unpublished manuscript written by the author in the years leading up to his death.
 It collects games played by both children and adults — some sections of the manuscript are written by an unidentified child, probably one of his children.

 In the order given in the manuscript, the sections are:[^fn0]